getsamplecode/generate-pdf-files-in-codeigniter-4-using-tcpdf/README.md

 # CodeIgniter 4 TCPDF : Generate PDF Files in CodeIgniter 4
-Here is an example of generating PDF in CodeIgniter 4 using TCPDF.
+Here is an example of generating PDF in CodeIgniter 4 using TCPDF.<br>
  PDFs are widely used for creating invoices, receipts, reports, and other documents.
-By reading this guide, you'll learn **how to integrate TCPDF in CodeIgniter 4** and incorporate it as a feature in your projects.
+By reading this guide, you'll learn **how to integrate TCPDF in CodeIgniter 4** and incorporate it as a feature in your projects.<br>
  This tutorial covers **generating PDF in Codeigniter 4** using the TCPDF library.
 While CodeIgniter lacks a built-in package for PDFs, TCPDF is a popular choice, offering extensive documentation.
  This guide will show **how to integrate TCPDF in CodeIgniter 4**.